DenisDanov/Weather-App/README.md

 ## Description

-I developed a JavaFX Weather Application, leveraging my programming skills and passion.
+I developed a multi-threaded JavaFX Weather Application, leveraging my programming skills and passion.
 This application provides users with real-time weather information and forecasts for locations of their choice.
 The project consists of three main scenes, each offering distinct features and functionality:

 ### Start Scene